nikita-starostin/dotfiles/scratch.nvim/inbox.md

 *quite rock in the background*
 VIM like a gym, do you want strong body?
 Start going to gym.
-VIM like a personal house that like say goodbye to parents (IDE) and go on your own house VIM is the way to get a real enjoy from the process of writing code and anything else, it is allows to stay focus in literally in touch with the thing you are doing.
+VIM like a personal house that like say goodbye to parents (IDE) and go on your own house

+VIM is the way to get a real enjoy from the process of writing code and anything else, it is allows to stay focus in literally in touch with the thing you are doing.
   At least, I feel the project like on endings of my fingers.
+  I mean any pattern could be converted in the short combination of keys
+    and with muscle memory with time that combinations start feel vary native and increase speed and comfort of writing and navigating code a lot if you ever played games like MOBA you may know difference between quick cast with hotkey and manual cast with mouse it is very similar, just instead thunder (zeus ult screen), I can cast smth like 'delete everything between gaps' and the nicest thing the I am crafting that skills, you know, prev screen was from dota so it is closer to invoker with infinite amount of skills, like in video of well known dota youtuber mipo negoroi and invoker in god tier most of the time that skills - are the first letters of the words, lets say delete inside (, or change surround ' to " you can see it is relatively simple to remember and integrate with native language that is a good start
+    once you are really familiar with that you are ready to some advanced mappings - positional some mappings are not for remember with native language, but to save your wrists when typing a lot it is not a joke, try your self typing really fast (100 characters a minute) for few hours if you are using different buttons like ctrl, alt, shift, you will start feel pain in wrists that why position is important
+    hjkl - may look weird but compare it with arrows or even arrows on laptop in terms of comfort for pressing you see?
+It allow to keep your hads on home raw all the time.
+    For that reasons for example, I have reassigned some shortcuts in vim for more comfortable from position point of view buttons
+    It is easier then it may seems, with time that skill of remembering new keybindings also improves Most of the time I am trying you mnemonic shortcuts and use comfort for the most used shortcuts Defenitely makes sense. *Show screenshot where user types comment to the youtube video "Wow, defenetily makes sense"*

 VIM just impressive because it allows to me do things EXACTLY as I want.

 *volume increased Rock in the background*